saiyam1814/DevOpsRoadmap2022/Shivanshyadav/README.md

 - Started Linux Basics, Commands, Linux package managers and Linux services configuration.
 - Completed [Golang course by Tech with Nana](https://www.youtube.com/watch?v=yyUHQIec83I).

+#### Day 2

+- Today learned about Networking, the Internet, LAN, WAN, Routers, types of Switches, ADSL, DSL.
+You can also join the journey here:
+- I learned about LAN, WAN and Networking.
+- Routers, Manageable and Unmanageable Switches and their uses.
+- About Asymmetrical Digital Subscriber Line (ADSL) & DSL and what are their uses.
+- SFP (Small Form Pluggable) used in routers.
+- And some more about Network Interface Cards.